dseeni/TechArtDemos/README.md

 - Much attention was paid into data organization during script execution.
-Since API calls tend to incur a heavy performance penalty, at a high level, script execution first deals with the Maya API exclusively, querying necessary component level information with the MIterator classes, and making nessary solver calculations with MMatrix and MVector.
+Since API calls tend to incur a heavy performance penalty, at a high level, script execution first deals with the Maya API exclusively, querying necessary component level information with the MIterator classes, and making necessary solver calculations with MMatrix and MVector.
 When transformations are finalized, all component transformations are pushed to a single Maya CMDS call.
 This allows for these tools to leverage Maya's built-in undo functionality,